dmbarbour/glas/docs/GlasCLI.md

 The CLI expects `GLAS_CONF` environment variable to specify a configuration file.
 If undefined, default file location is `"~/.config/glas/conf.glas"` in Linux or `"%AppData%\glas\conf.glas"` on Windows.

 *Note:* Configurations have the same restrictions against importing parent-relative ("../") and absolute file paths as other glas modules.
-On one hand, this makes it easy to backup or share configurations.
-On the other, configurations cannot integrate local user projects without moving them to the configuration folder or an intermediate DVCS repo.
+On one hand, this makes it easy to clone or share configurations.
+On the other, configurations cannot integrate filesystem-local user projects without moving them into the configuration folder or introducing an intermediate DVCS repo.

 ## Running Applications

 Applications can be defined in the user configuration or as separate script files.
 See *Configuration* in [glas design](GlasDesign.md).
 See [glas applications](GlasApps.md) for details on how applications are defined.

 * **--run AppName**: Refers to '%env.AppName.app' as defined in the configuration.
-  * **--run-config AppName**: refers to 'AppName', i.e. full name is required
+  * **--runfn FullAppName**: refers to 'FullAppName' as defined in the configuration.
 * **--script FilePath**: Loads file as a glas module in context of the configuration's final '%\*' environment.
 This module should define an application at 'app'.
   * **--script.FileExt FilePath**: as '--script' except we select the front-end compiler based on a given file extension, ignoring actual extension.
 Mostly intended for Linux shebang lines so we can elide file extension.
 * **--cmd.FileExt SourceText**: as '--script.FileExt' except we directly provide script text on the command line.
 In this case, we treat the current working directory as our 'location' for relative file paths.